stabilefrisur/aa-mbs/research/value_model.md

 2. **Mean Reversion Parameter Estimation**:
    - Estimate parameters $\kappa, \lambda, \gamma, \beta$ using historical data.
-   - Perform Ordinary Least Squares (OLS) regression on mean-reverting OAS and convexity dynamics.
+   - Perform Ordinary Least Squares (OLS) regression on OAS and Convexity.
+   - Perform Maximum Likelihood Estimation (MLE) on OAS and Convexity, using OLS esimates as initial guess.
    - Conduct stationarity tests (e.g., Augmented Dickey-Fuller) to validate model assumptions.
    - Use the discretized equations to simulate the mean-reverting processes and compare with historical data for validation.